tytydraco/yessleep/out/the_case_of_Layla_Green.md

+she did that with no emotion, I know that because she told me that with no emotions.

 what that happened later was quick and fast, my mom and Theo buried Layla in a place that nobody can find her, they hide the evidences and swear to never tell to a living soul what happened. and the rest came from it’s own, when Layla didn’t came back that night home her parents reported her missing. and when the police questioned my mom she told them that Layla expressed that she is planning to run away and told her that she is in love with a boy that she didn’t mention his name. when Theo was questioning he told how there was always rivalry between Megan and Layla,and that was enough for the police to blame Megan. and when Megan didn’t have an alibi it was done.

-Megan was convicted with the murder of Layla. a body was never found. and the police came with the story of a love triangle between Layla and Megan and that boy that they never identified and how that was the motive to the murder. our town was in shock to say the least. but after several months we slowly came back to be the town that nothing ever happened here.
+Megan was convicted with the murder of Layla. a body was never found. and the police came with the story of a love triangle between Layla and Megan and that boy that they never identified and how that was the motive to the murder. our town was in shock to say the least.
+Megan’s family moved away, and let’s just say that the people of Blakefield are not the type to forgive and forget. it was hard but after several months we slowly came back to be the town that nothing ever happened here.